A century after debut, UK music store HMV makes Oxford Street return

 It will also offer more than 4,000 products across franchises such as Pokemon, Star Wars, Marvel and DC, as well as over 750 T-shirt designs.

-"It's about us offering a lot more than just, say, a CD or a DVD or a piece of vinyl.
-It's offering all that accessory product around it," said Putman.

-With a purpose-built performance floor in-store, the new shop will also host performances from major names and local artists, harking back to its past and showing how hard retailers have to work to make physical stores a success as more trade shifts online.
+With a purpose-built performance floor in-store, the new shop will also host performances from major names and local artists, showing how hard retailers have to work to make physical stores a success as more trade shifts online.

 CHER TO BLUR